T3 Code

 Limitations

 • Avoid relying on T3 Code-specific environment variables for runtime configuration inside Coasts.
-Coast manages ports, workspace paths, and service discovery independently — use Coastfile [ports] and coast exec instead.
+Coasts manages ports, workspace paths, and service discovery independently — use Coastfile [ports] and coast exec instead.